dotnet/msbuild/src/dotnet/README.md

 `dotnet-compile(1)`

-    Compile the application to either an intermidiate language (IL) or to a native binary.
+    Compile the application to either an intermediate language (IL) or to a native binary.

 `dotnet-restore(1)`